Aaron Neville: Career

-In January 2013, paying tribute to the songs of his youth, Blue Note Records released Neville's My True Story, a collection of 12 doo-wop tunes, produced by Don Was and Keith Richards, with backing by musicians such as Benmont Tench and Tom Petty and the Heartbreakers.
+In January 2013, paying tribute to the songs of his youth, Blue Note Records released Neville's My True Story, a collection of 12 doo-wop tunes, produced by Don Was and Keith Richards, with backing by musicians such as Benmont Tench from Tom Petty and the Heartbreakers.
 In March 2015, he was named the year's recipient of the Laetare Medal.
 In October 2015, Keith Richards selected the song "My True Story" as one of his Desert Island Discs.

 In May 2021, the 80-year old Neville announced his retirement from touring, but said he may still record albums or perform occasionally for special events or festivals.

+In 2023, Rolling Stone ranked Neville at number 104 on its list of the 200 Greatest Singers of All Time.

 Personal life

 Neville is from New Orleans, Louisiana.
-He has mixed African-American, Caucasian, and Native American (Choctaw) heritage.
+He has mixed African-American, white, and Choctaw heritage.
 His uncle, George "Big Chief Jolly" Landry, was lead singer of the Mardi Gras Indian group the Wild Tchoupitoulas.

 Neville got his facial tattoo (of a sword) when he was 16 years old.
 Speaking to Billboard in 2019, he recalled that "My dad made me scrub it with Brillo Pads and Octagon Soap.
 The skin came off, but the tattoo stayed.
-But some years later, I had an album out called The Tattooed Heart [in 1995], and we were doing a special thing in a tattoo parlor, so I let them go over it and outline it - freshen it up."
+But some years later, I had an album out called The Tattooed Heart [in 1995], and we were doing a special thing in a tattoo parlor, so I let them go over it and outline it – freshen it up."